Clifforddd/Stock-Search-App-/README.md

   Users have to register an account and log in to save stocks.
 As tourist, they do not have the permission to save stocks.
 All passwords have been hashed safely in database.

 ## App Set up:
-Please download required libararies from requirments.txt.
+Please **download** required libararies from **requirments.txt**.
 You could type this in Terminal: pip install -r requirements.txt

 Create database using PostgreSQL.
 Run seed.py to create database: Python seed.py

 To run the local termial type this in Terminal: flask run

-Copy localhost URL to Chrome or Safari or other Browser to test the app.
+**Copy localhost URL** to Chrome or Safari or other Browser to test the app.